 To help remove the scales, adults can apply a solution of propylene glycol in water to the affected areas after bathing.
 The areas are then covered with a thin plastic film or bag overnight.
 The solution can be applied to children twice a day, but no film is used.

-For inherited ichthyosis, creams or pills containing substances related to vitamin A, such as the retinoid tretinoin, help the skin shed the excessive scales.
+For inherited ichthyosis, creams or pills containing substances related to vitamin A, such as the retinoid tretinoin, oral isotretinoin, or oral acitretin, help the skin shed the excessive scales.

 People who are at risk of bacterial infection may be given antibiotics by mouth.